Managing Ownership Changes for Your Delaware LLC

 Here are some sample LLC Operating Agreement amendments you can use for your own company.
 Please remember that these should be customized and thoroughly reviewed to make sure they meet the specific needs of your business.

-Since there is minimal information on the Certificate of Formation filed with the state of Delaware, these amendments do not need to be filed or recorded with the state.
+As a reminder, these amendments do not need to be filed or recorded with the state.

 If you're creating your initial Operating Agreement (not amending one), we have additional free templates and additional information available here.